LizZhangxiaoying/TaskZen/README.md

-# ResearchSearch: Scientific Article Search Platform
+# TaskZen: Automated Task and Reminder App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Introduction
-**ResearchSearch** is a full-stack web application designed to empower students and researchers by providing efficient access to over 200 million scientific articles.
-The platform focuses on performance, scalability, and ease of use, making it a powerful tool for academic exploration and knowledge discovery.
+**TaskZen** is a productivity application designed to streamline task management with automated reminders.
+Developed as a full-stack project, TaskZen focuses on providing a seamless user experience with features that cater to both personal and professional task management.
+The app ensures scalability and performance across cloud infrastructure, making it a reliable tool for users.

 ## Features

-- **Comprehensive Search** : Access a database of over 200M+ scientific articles.
-- **Optimized Query Speed**: Search results are delivered 35% faster thanks to efficient data preprocessing.
-- **Reliable Data Storage**: Ensures 99.9% uptime for uninterrupted access to resources.
+- **Automated Reminders** : Never miss a task with customizable reminders.
+- **Customizable Task Categories**: Organize your tasks based on categories that fit your needs.
+- **Priority Settings**: Easily manage your tasks by setting priorities.
+- **Recurring Reminders**: Set up recurring tasks and reminders to stay on track.
 - **User-Friendly Interface**: A responsive and intuitive UI built with React.js.
-- **Scalable Architecture**: Backend designed to handle high volumes of traffic.
+- **Scalability and Performance**: Optimized for performance across cloud infrastructure.

 ## Tech Stack
 **Frontend**: